skye/jax/cloud_tpu_colabs/README.md

       --version=tpu_driver_nightly
 ```

-The above command defaults to the ‘tpu_driver_nightly’ version.
-We may make the other versions available.

-Now that you have created both the **user GCE VM** and the **TPU node**, ssh to the **user GCE VM** by executing the following gcloud ssh command:
+Now that you have created both the user GCE VM and the TPU node, ssh to the GCE VM by executing the following command:

 ```
 gcloud compute ssh $USER-user-vm-0001
 ```

-Once you are in the user GCE VM, from your ssh terminal session, follow the small instructions and example below to run a simple JAX program.
+Once you are in the VM, from your ssh terminal session, follow the example below to run a simple JAX program.

 **Install jax and jaxlib wheels:**